NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 > Added a new section "Implementation Status", listing production ready, upcoming and Proof of Concept implementations, and reporting on interoperability of the different implementations.

+* draft-toorop-dnsop-dns-catalog-zones-02

+> Adding the `coo` property for zone migration in a controlled fashion

+> Adding the `group` property for reconfigure settings of member zones in an atomic update

+> Adding the `epoch` property to reset zone associated state in a controlled fashion

+* draft-toorop-dnsop-dns-catalog-zones-03

+> Big cleanup!

+> Reorganized topics to create a more coherent whole

+> Properties all have consistent format now

+> Try to assume the least possible from implementations w.r.t.:

+> 1) Predictability of the <unique-N> IDs of member zones

+> 2) Whether or not fallback catalog zones can be found for a member

+> 3) Whether or not a catalog zone consumer can maintain state